wp-plugins/toaster-widget-by-duo-leaf/readme.txt

 Stable tag: trunk
 License: GPLv3

+This plugin creates a widget area on the bottom right corner of your site, with a 'toaster' like effect.

 == Description ==

 This plugin creates a widget area on the bottom right corner of your site, with a 'toaster' like effect.